mlrepa/airflow-1-get-started/README.md

 -  It's expected to run the `predict` pipeline before monitoring pipelines for each timestamp `--ts`
 - `monitor_model` pipeline requires ground truth data to test the quality of predictions.
 We assume that these labels are available for the previous period.
 The earliest date to run `monitor_model` is '2021-02-01 02:00:00'
+- for debug purpose, you can run monitoring pipelines, in local environment.
+Just set MONITORING_DB_LOCALHOST variable to `localhost`: `export MONITORING_DB_LOCALHOST='localhost'`

 </details>